 To understand the complex nature of dopamine and its role in addiction, it’s essential first to understand what dopamine is, how it works, and what happens when the brain has too much.

-Dopamine is a neurotransmitter.
-Your body makes it naturally.
-And your nervous system uses it as a messenger to send information between nerve cells.
+Dopamine is a neurotransmitter your body makes naturally.
+Your nervous system uses it as a messenger to send information between nerve cells.

 The reward system sends out dopamine in the brain.
 This system consists of dopamine receptors, which take in and process dopamine at a standard rate.

 Dopamine plays a role in how people feel pleasure, but it’s not the sole reason for pleasure.
-It’s part of what makes humans able to do things like plan ahead, strive for a goal, focus on what’s important, or find something interesting.
+It’s part of what makes people plan ahead, strive for a goal, focus on what’s important, or find something interesting.

 Dopamine affects many necessary functions, including:

-And like a lot of important processes, such as breathing or heartbeats, your body does it on autopilot.
-It’s something you don’t notice unless there’s a problem.
+Like many important processes, such as breathing or heartbeats, your body does it on autopilot.
+You don’t notice it unless there’s a problem.

 Dopamine Dysregulation